For details about computer hacking during the campaign, visit 2016 Presidential Campaign Hacking Fast Facts.

 February 24, 2018 - The House Intelligence Committee releases a Democratic memo in redacted form that seeks to undercut Republican claims of FBI surveillance abuses.
 The committee makes the memo public after the White House signs off following negotiations between the FBI and the committee’s top Democrat, Rep. Adam Schiff of California, over what in the document should be redacted.
 The White House objected to releasing the memo earlier in the month, saying that sensitive material had to be removed first.

-March 13, 2018 - In response to House Intelligence Committee Republicans announcing they are ending the Russia investigation, Democrats on the committee release a status report covering their continuing efforts to determine whether there was collusion with Russia.
+March 13, 2018 - Democrats on the House Intelligence Committee release a status report covering their continuing efforts to determine whether there was collusion with Russia.
 The report includes a list of individuals who Democrats still want to interview.

 April 3, 2018 - Van der Zwaan is sentenced to 30 days in prison for lying to investigators.
 The first person to be sentenced in the special counsel’s probe, Van Der Zwaan reports in May to a low security federal prison in Pennsylvania.
 His release is scheduled for June 4, 2018.